istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 </dependency>
 ```

-If you want to use special Archunit annotations (such as `@AnalyseClasses` or `@ArchTest`), then the maven dependency for JUnit extension must be added, then the mentioned (and more) annotation can be used (`StuctureExtendedTest.java` in project root)
+If you want to use special Archunit annotations (such as `@AnalyseClasses` or `@ArchTest`), then the maven dependency for JUnit5 extension must be added, then the mentioned (and more) annotation can be used (e.g.: `LayeredArchitectureJUnitExtTest.java` in project root).
+At the first look it looks like to be simplier, but unfortunately there are no support for this special testing method (rule definitions as variable).
+Of course maven can access and run they type of tests.
+You can decide which one would like to use.

 ```xml
 <dependency>